 Abruzzo produces olive oil, pasta sauce, pasta, and yummy jams.
 If you’re coming in summer, you might catch a food festival filled with local produce and artisan products.

 There are also plenty of hike opportunities around Abruzzo, where you can visit ancient ruins, and beautiful national parks, and explore the walled city of L’Aquila, which was damaged in 2009 due to the earthquake.

 How to get here: Pescara is 250 km (160 miles) south of Rimini.
 The drive will take about 2.5 hours, the same as the train.

 Vieste for 4 days

 To finish off your 2 weeks in Italy, you will be doing lots of hiking that are not too known to international visitors.
 You will get to hike, swim, and enjoy authentic Italian dishes for 4 glorious days.
-You will also be visiting a museum that displays unique shells and marine fossils near downtown.
+You will also visit a museum that displays unique shells and marine fossils downtown.